jsiegenthaler/hueget/README.md

 USAGE: node hueget.js [OPTION1] [OPTION2]... arg1 arg2...
 The following options are supported:
-  -i, --ip      Philips Hue bridge IP address (required) -k, --key     Philips Hue API key (required)
+  -i, --ip      Philips Hue bridge IP address (required) -u, --user     Philips Hue username (required)
   -p, --port    port number to listen on ("3000" by default)
 ```
 You must enter the options in the order -i, -k, -p

-Example to run hueget on a raspberry pi with ip address 192.168.0.50, default port 3000, and with a Hue API key of UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj:
+Example to run hueget on a raspberry pi with ip address 192.168.0.50, default port 3000, and with a Hue username of UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj:
 ```
 $ node hueget.js -i 192.168.0.50 -k UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj
 ```